-The policy practice gap challenge: experience in many countries has shown that where right to information laws are very ambitious in terms of proactive publication, it can be difficult for public authorities to meet these obligations quickly.
+Experience in many countries has shown that where right to information laws are very ambitious in terms of proactive publication, it can be difficult for public authorities to meet these obligations quickly.
 This can lead to a policy-practice gap (i.e. a situation where the legal or policy requirements are regularly not being met).
-This cannot, by definition, happen in Jordan, since there are no firm legal requirements in this regard.
-But there may be a gap between the aspirations of public authorities in terms of proactive publication and what they can achieve in the short term.
+As a result, there may be a gap between the aspirations of public authorities in terms of proactive publication and what they can achieve in the short term.